cktlco/crew-chief-autovoicepack/README.md

 - Machine-translate the `original_text` column of `phrase_inventory.csv` using an LLM like ChatGPT.
 This can be done iteratively, copy/pasting an acceptable number of rows at a time to the LLM, or fully automated via API calls.
 - After translation, manually review the csv file in a tool like Excel or LibreOffice Calc
 - Manually edit any translations that are incorrect
-- Optionally, tweak the TTS pronounciation column for troublesome entries
+- Optionally, tweak the TTS pronunciation column for troublesome entries
 - Generate the voicepack using the normal process
   - Important: ensure that your updated `phrase_inventory.csv` file is mounted into the container using the `docker run ... -v ...` command line parameter.
   - For example, use `docker run ... -v /path/to/MY_CUSTOM_phrase_inventory.csv:/app/phrase_inventory.csv ...` to override the default phrases with your translated phrases.